bartelsjoshuac/Corduroy/README.md

 ## Prerequisites
 - Docker verison 27
 - Python 3.11.9  // All Python requirements will be pulled  (see requirements.txt for details).
-- PostgresSQL 17 // Pulled from Dockerhub.
+- PostgresSQL 17 // Pulled from DockerHub.
 - Alpine.js // Included in HTML.